fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ---
 ## Introduction

-Generative AI has gone mainstream..
+Generative AI has gone mainstream.
 Over the past year, models and products like ChatGPT and DALL-E-2 have appeared that allow you to generate texts, images, and audio.
 The creators of ChatGPT and DALL-E-2, OpenAI, have opened up these powerful tools for developers to access and create imaginative new applications.

 In this article, we will first consider how to integrate [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
-We will create an app that will receive a prompt from a user, via call, call and send it to a generative AI service.
-We will then send the AI’s response to the user using [Vonage Messages API](https://developer.vonage.com/messages/overview).
+We will create an app that will receive a prompt from a user, via phone call, and send it to a generative AI service.
+We will then send the AI’s response to the user with [Vonage Messages API](https://developer.vonage.com/messages/overview).
+Let’s dive in!

 The Vonage Messages API allows you to send and receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp!
 Ready to get started?
 Let's dive in!
 Remember to check out the [Messages API documentation](https://developer.vonage.com/messages/overview) for more information.